-1. Panda Supermarkets

-Panda Supermarkets was established in 1979 and currently has more than 150 retail outlets Kingdom wide and has plans to increase the number out its outlets to 250 by 2020.
-In 2007, the firm entered international activity by opening its first hypermarket in Dubai.
-Panda is owned by Savola Group, the leading food products company in Saudi Arabia with interests in edible oil, sugar, dairy farm, fast food restaurants and packaging.
+- 1. Panda Supermarkets chain was established in 1979 and currently has more than 110 supermarkets and 30 hypermarkets outlets Kingdom wide.
+The firm has plans to increase the number of its outlets to 250 by 2020.
+In 2007, the company entered international operations by opening its first hypermarket in Dubai.
+Panda is owned by Savola Group, the leading food products producer and retailer company in Saudi Arabia with business interests in edible oil, sugar, dairy farm, confectioneries, fast food restaurants and packaging. - 2.
+Othaim Markets, one of leading Riyadh based conglomerates, has more than 120 food distribution outlets in major cities of Saudi Arabia.
+The firm's operates supermarkets, hypermarkets, corner stores and wholesale outlets in major cities across the Kingdom. - 3.
+Farm Supermarkets was established in 1978 in Dammam, Saudi Arabia.
+Currently, the company operates a chain of 37 supermarkets concentrated in the Eastern, Western and Southern provinces of Saudi Arabia.
+Besides, the company owns and operates 13 mini markets serving upscale residential compounds.